 If you have a concern about your child’s progress or believe they have a special educational need, this should be first discussed with the class teacher.
 Additional assessment or support can then be discussed with the Inclusion Manager.

 2. How will the school support my child?

 Our Governing Body ensure that as a school we make appropriate provision for all pupils identified as having special educational needs.
-The named Inclusion Manager for the school is Sam Dann.
+The named Inclusion Manager for the school is Jane Jones.
 A member of the Governing body, Mark Gatenby, takes particular interest in special educational needs, although the Governing Body as a whole is responsible for making provision for pupils with special educational needs and for the publication of this report.
 Progress and attainment of children with SEND, as well as effectiveness of provision, is reported to Governors half termly by the Inclusion Manager.

 The school may support your child in a variety of ways depending on their individual needs.
 The first way is within the class, where learning tasks will be matched to your child’s needs and will be overseen by the class teacher.
 An additional provision may be through targeted small group work that takes place out of the classroom.
 The class teacher will create a Pupil Passport which records how best to support your child in the classroom.
 A further level of provision may involve your child working individually with a member of staff to meet specific targets.